ceci3455/Speciale_Ribe_Holme/README.md

 # For questions and more information: ceciliekristensen1009@gmail.com

-This github contains the data (6 csv-files) and the scripts (5 R-scripts) for the analysis botanical data from Ribe Holme:
+This github contains the data (6 csv-files) and the scripts (5 R-scripts) for the analysis botanical data from Ribe Holme.

 "sri_calculation_JO_CE_git.R" is created by Jonathan von Oppen with modification by Cecilie Kristensen for use to the data from Ribe Holme